dotnet/csharplang/proposals/static-lambdas.md

-# Static lambdas
+# Static anonymous functions

 ## Summary

-Support lambdas that disallow capturing state from the enclosing scope.
+Allow a 'static' modifier on lambdas and anonymous methods, which disallows capture of locals or instance state from containing scopes.

 ## Motivation

-Avoid unintentionally capturing state from the enclosing context.
+Avoid unintentionally capturing state from the enclosing context, which can result in unexpected retention of captured objects or unexpected additional allocations.

 ## Detailed design

+A lambda or anonymous method may have a `static` modifier.
+The `static` modifier indicates that the lambda or anonymous method is a *static anonymous function*.

-A lambdas with `static` cannot capture state from the enclosing scope.
+A *static anonymous function* cannot capture state from the enclosing scope.
-As a result, locals, parameters, and `this` from the enclosing scope are not available within a `static` lambda.
+As a result, locals, parameters, and `this` from the enclosing scope are not available within a *static anonymous function*.

-A `static` lambda cannot reference instance members from an implicit or explicit `this` or `base` reference.
+A *static anonymous function* cannot reference instance members from an implicit or explicit `this` or `base` reference.

-A `static` lambda may reference `static` members from the enclosing scope.
+A *static anonymous function* may reference `static` members from the enclosing scope.

-A `static` lambda may reference `constant` definitions from the enclosing scope.
+A *static anonymous function* may reference `constant` definitions from the enclosing scope.

-`nameof()` in a `static` lambda may reference locals, parameters, or `this` or `base` from the enclosing scope.
+`nameof()` in a *static anonymous function* may reference locals, parameters, or `this` or `base` from the enclosing scope.

-Accessibility rules for `private` members in the enclosing scope are the same for `static` and non-`static` lambdas.
+Accessibility rules for `private` members in the enclosing scope are the same for `static` and non-`static` anonymous functions.

-No guarantee is made as to whether a `static` lambda definition is emitted as a `static` method in metadata.
+No guarantee is made as to whether a *static anonymous function* definition is emitted as a `static` method in metadata.
 This is left up to the compiler implementation to optimize.

-A non-`static` local function or lambda can capture state from an enclosing `static` lambda but cannot capture state outside the enclosing `static` lambda.
+A non-`static` local function or anonymous function can capture state from an enclosing `static` lambda but cannot capture state outside the enclosing `static` lambda.

-Removing the `static` modifier from a lambda in a valid program does not change the meaning of the program.
+Removing the `static` modifier from an anonymous function in a valid program does not change the meaning of the program.